Holy Trinity Church, Chesterfield

 Holy Trinity Church, Chesterfield is a Grade II listed parish church in the Church of England in Chesterfield, Derbyshire.

 History

 The foundation stone was laid on 17 May 1837 by the Duke of Devonshire.
 It was built to the designs of the architect Thomas Johnson.
 Alterations were made in 1889 by Samuel Rollinson, and a new choir vestry was added in 1938.

-The church is well known as the site of the grave of the railway engineer, George Stephenson who died in 1848.
+The church is well known as the site of the grave of the railway engineer, George Stephenson, who died in 1848.
 A plain memorial slab is positioned in the floor of the sanctuary.
-The stained glass window at the east end of the church was erected by his son Robert Stephenson.
+The stained glass window at the east end of the church was erected by his son Robert.

 The church is in a joint parish with Christ Church, Chesterfield.